What Is A Franchise Agreement?

 Master Franchise Agreement

 If you are a franchisee or franchisor and you are considering one of these agreements, it is beneficial to have a franchise attorney look over your documents.
-At Mullin, P.C. we specialize in helping both franchisors and franchisees make sure getting the best agreement possible and that is mutually beneficial.
+At Mullin, P.C, our franchise lawyers specialize in helping both franchisors and franchisees make sure getting the best agreement possible and that is mutually beneficial.
 Our team has served clients throughout the United States, and we can help you too.